 Evaluating automated dynamic contrast enhanced wrist 3T MRI in healthy volunteers: one-year longitudinal observational study.

-Rastogi A., Kubassova O., Krasnosselskaia LV., Lim AK., Satchithananda K., Boesen M., Binks M., Hajnal JV., Taylor PC.
+Rastogi A., Kubassova O., Krasnosselskaia LV., Lim AKP., Satchithananda K., Boesen M., Binks M., Hajnal JV., Taylor PC.